 We then proceed by empirically investigating the effect of interest rate risk on the transmission of monetary policy to bank lending supply during the steepest series of interest rate increases in decades.
 The rapid exit from a low interest rate environment offers an ideal empirical setting to understand how interest rate risk affects bank lending supply in a higher interest rate environment.
 Although the increase in interest rates was to some extent expected by banks as it responded to a spike in inflation connected to exogenous shocks (Gagliardone and Gertler, 2023), the pace and the magnitude of the increases were largely unexpected.
-Indeed, results from the publicly available ECB Survey of Monetary Analysts (SMA) show that market participants' expectations about the ECB monetary policy stance before the July 2022 ECB Governing Council meeting were largely downward-biased relative to the effective realised rate, limiting anticipation effects by banks to adjust their duration gap (Figure 1).
+Indeed, results from the publicly available ECB Survey of Monetary Analysts (SMA)4 show that market participants' expectations about the ECB monetary policy stance before the July 2022 ECB Governing Council meeting were largely downward-biased relative to the effective realised rate, limiting anticipation effects by banks to adjust their duration gap (Figure 1).

-&lt;sup>2As per Regulation ECB/2013/33, overnight deposits are deposits convertible into currency and/or transferable on demand by cheque, banker's order, debit entry or similar means, without significant delay, restriction or penalty.
+2As per Regulation ECB/2013/33, overnight deposits are deposits convertible into currency and/or transferable on demand by cheque, banker's order, debit entry or similar means, without significant delay, restriction or penalty.

-&lt;sup>3See Section 3.1 for more details.
+3See Section 3.1 for more details.
 The concept of duration has also been used by the Bank for International Settlements (BIS) for guidance on interest rate risk in the banking book.

 Interest rate risk can affect the transmission of monetary policy to bank lending in several ways.
 Drechsler et al. (2017) show that interest rate hikes trigger an outflow of deposits causing a contraction in lending as banks cannot replace cheaper deposits with more expensive wholesale funding.
 Ceteris paribus, overnight deposit outflows shorten the duration of liabilities, therefore widening the duration gap.
 In principle, this may appear contradictory as overnight deposits are floating rate liabilities which contractually have zero duration.
 However, this happens in practice because banks employ internal models to estimate the duration of overnight deposits based on historical customers' behaviours (BCBS, 2016; Hoffmann et al., 2018).
-During the low and negative interest rate environment banks modelled these overnight deposits to be very sticky reflecting the impact that the economic environment had on customers' behaviour which further increased their assumed duration.
-However, if the behavioural assumptions on the duration of these deposits are not timely modified in a rising interest rate environment, there could be an underestimation of interest rate risk.
+Accordingly, under behavioural assumptions overnight deposits are generally assumed to have a longer duration than under contractual assumptions.
+In particular during the low and negative interest rate environment banks modelled these overnight deposits to be very sticky reflecting the impact that the economic environment had on customers' behaviour which further increased their assumed duration.5